-Adidas LA Trainer OG History
+Introducing the LA Trainer OG

-The City of Los Angeles hosted the Olympic Games back in the ‘80s and to commemorate such event, the sportswear brand Adidas introduced the Adidas LA Trainer.
+The City of Los Angeles hosted the Olympic Games back in the ‘80s and to commemorate such an event, the sportswear brand Adidas introduced the Adidas LA Trainer.
 Made with function over style in mind, the LA Trainer features a breathable nylon upper and a poly air midsole unit for flexibility while keeping it lightweight.
 It is the shoe that introduced the Vario Shock Absorption System or commonly known as the three removable heel pegs feature, which allows the user to customize cushioning.

 In 1984, when Adidas moved its production from Germany to France, the “Made in West Germany” label on the tab of LA Trainers shoes was removed.
 The production shifted again in 1989, but that time to Eastern Europe and Asia.
 That move resulted in a small change in the original design of the LA Trainer, particularly an added "L.A.
 TRAINER" text on the stripe nearest to the heel.

 Fast forward to 2016, the LA Trainer was re-issued as the Adidas LA Trainer OG.
 The signature removable heel pegs are still there, which complete its vintage look.
-Still a trainer that delivers performance-wise, it features a mix of suede and mesh materials on the upper for durability and breathability, a grippy rubber outsole, an OrthoLite sock liner, and an injected EVA midsole for lightweight cushioning.
+Still, a trainer that delivers performance-wise, it features a mix of suede and mesh materials on the upper for durability and breathability, a grippy rubber outsole, an OrthoLite sock liner, and an injected EVA midsole for lightweight cushioning.

-Adidas LA Trainer OG Style
+Adidas LA Trainer OG Grey